Yanqian-W/segmentation-based-tracking/docs/evaluation.md

 - **Convert frames to different color spaces (GRAY and HSV):** A single color space is often insufficient to detect all targets.
 Some spaces are sensitive to certain objects while ignoring others.
 Therefore, fusing multiple color spaces enhances detection capabilities.

 - **Apply preprocessing to enhance object features:** Since the background is noisy, applying segmentation directly would misclassify background gaps (grass) as foreground.
-Morphological operations (opening and closing) are applied to remove small noise and fill small holes.
+Morphological operations (opening and closing) are applied to remove small noise and fill holes.

 - **Apply segmentation methods to detect object regions:** Both Otsu thresholding and Canny edge detection offer near real-time detection performance.
 Given that the images in this task have distinct colors, thresholding is more suitable.
 K-means clustering was also tested but performed poorly in both accuracy and speed.
 Results from thresholding across different color spaces are fused using the OR operation.